 The first few weeks at university can be a bit overwhelming - especially when you are an international student!
 If you’ve crossed the whole globe to come and study in the UK there will be a lot of things to consider, both before you arrive and once you are here.

-We’ve put together a quick round-up of the top tips for international students with advice to help you get prepared to study abroad in the UK and to make your transition to university life that much easier.
+We’ve put together a quick round-up of the top tips for studying abroad with advice to help you get prepared to study abroad in the UK and to make your transition to university life that much easier.
 Find out why studying abroad is important.

 The next few years can be quite expensive, but they will be packed full of exciting adventures too.
 You’ll arrive in a new country, make new friends and want to explore straight away.
 You may also be in charge of your personal finances for the very first time, so it’s important to start planning your budget before you arrive and try hard to stick to it.
 Spending your budget for the whole term in the first few weeks will create unnecessary worry and stress - adding to the demands of your course and impacting on your social life if you run out of money!